 What Are the Odds of Getting Sober?

-Getting and staying sober depends on your level of commitment to sobriety.
+Getting and staying sober depends on your level of commitment to long-term sobriety.

 People who admit to alcohol rehab treatment have a higher chance of getting sober than people who try to detox from alcohol at home.

-The difference between people who received no alcohol treatment versus those who received treatment for alcohol abuse had to do with coping skills .
+The difference between people who received no alcohol treatment versus those who received leading substance abuse treatment for alcohol abuse had to do with poor coping skills .

-Aftercare facilities such as Alcoholics Anonymous impart coping skills and provide a support system that increases the odds of getting sober .
+Aftercare treatment facilities nationwide such as AA impart coping skills and provide a support system that increases the odds of getting sober .

-Types of alcohol treatment centre offering aftercare support are:
+Types of alcohol and behavioral treatment facilities offering aftercare support system are:

 - Sober living homes